-In case you missed it on this post, September is National Self-Care Awareness month so I thought it would be perfect to share a few tips on how to #treatyoself.
+September is National Self-Care Awareness month so I thought it would be perfect to share a few tips on how to #treatyoself.
 These five self-care tips are ones that I apply to my own life and help me stay sane.
 I’ve gathered them through years of experience, reading, and conversing with family and friends.

 Tip #1: Spend quiet time alone

 Key word: quiet.
 How many times have you heard it’s important to spend time alone?
 I’m sure plenty of times!
 Nothing new or groundbreaking.
 But what about quiet time alone?
 No electronics, books, knitting, or whatever else you like to do whenever you’re alone.
 Just pure silence, silencing and shutting down every single thought.

 “As it is, I would say about 80 to 90 percent of most people’s thinking is not only repetitive and useless, but because of its dysfunctional and often negative nature, much of it is also harmful.
 Observe your mind and you will find this to be true.
 It causes a serious leakage of vital energy.” – Eckhart Tolle